spilkowski/phpformclass/README.md

 ##How to use:

 1. Include form.php (the class itself)
-2. Set up an array which describes your form
+2. Set up an array which specifies your form

 		$formFields = array(